2.6. Red Hat Certificate System Services

 The Certificate System is configured by default with three user types with different access levels to the system:

-Additionally, when a security domain is created, the CA subsystem which hosts the domain is automatically granted the role of Security Domain Administrator, which gives the subsystem the ability to manage the security domain and the subsystem instances within it.
+Additionally, when a security domain is created, the CA subsystem which hosts the domain is automatically granted the special role of Security Domain Administrator, which gives the subsystem the ability to manage the security domain and the subsystem instances within it.
 Other security domain administrator roles can be created for the different subsystem instances.
+These special roles should not have actual users as members.